Turpan: Climate

 However, the high heat and dryness of the summer, when combined with the area's ancient system of irrigation, allows the countryside around Turpan to produce great quantities of high-quality fruit.

 Demographics

 According to the 2015 government census, the city of Turpan had a population of 651,853 (population density 15.99 inh./km2).
+Islam is largest religion.
 The breakdown by ethnicity was as follows:

 Language

 There is Chinese influence in the vocabulary of Uyghur dialect in Turpan.

 Assimilation

 Turpan Uyghurs have more Han Chinese features and looks than Uyghurs elsewhere and this is suggested to be due to intermarriage between Han Chinese and Uyghurs in the past according to the locals.
 Due to physical features found in Uyghurs in Turpan it was claimed that Uyghurs married slaves sent to Turpan's Lukchun area by the Qing according to the Manchu Ji Dachun.

 Economy

 Turpan is an agricultural economy growing vegetables, cotton, and especially grapes being China's largest raisin producing area.
 There is a steady increase in farming acreage devoted to grapes backed by strong local government support for increased production.
 The local government has coordinated improvements in raisin distribution, offered preferential loans for grape cultivation, and free management training to growers.
 The annual Turpan Grape festival includes a mass wedding of Uyghurs funded by the government.